lime-green/django-orm-plus/README.md

 Now your queryset is strict-mode enabled and your view will error if any relations are loaded for the user queryset eg. `users[0].profile` will error if `profile` is a foreign key.
-To fix, change the query to fetch the relation:
+To fix, change the query to also fetch the relation using either `select_related` or `prefetch_related`:

 ```python
 queryset = User.objects.all().select_related("profile").strict()
 ```

-This will apply for all relations (forward and reverse FKs, many to many, one to one) but not for plain fields.

 ### autofetch
 Autofetch combines the two of `select_related` and `prefetch_related`